xebialabs/blueprints/servicenow/sample-templates/README.md

 * The ServiceNow server name
 * The ServiceNow url
 * The ServiceNow username and password
-* The port where the application should be exposed
 * If you installed the ServiceNow store app 'XL Release Integration'

 ## Output